Skip to main content

 Responsible Organization

-A disciplinary case is always carried out within an organization, in most cases, within a national federation, but sometimes, it is also possible that a regional association manages it.
+A disciplinary case is typically carried out within an organization, usually within a national federation, but occasionally, a regional association may also manage it.

-The Disciplinary Administrator is in charge of the process based on the hierarchical principle.
-Depending on the case, the decision is being made on whether or not the offender will be sanctioned.
+The Disciplinary Administrator is responsible for overseeing the process in accordance with the hierarchical principle.
+Depending on the case, the decision is made on whether or not the offender will be sanctioned.

-By FIFA regulations, there are various types of sanctions, e.g., fines, rewards return, suspensions for a certain number of matches, etc. The sanctions in COMET are categorized in the same manner as FIFA sanctions.
+By FIFA regulations, there are various types of sanctions, e.g., fines, rewards return, suspensions for a certain number of matches, etc. The sanctions in COMET are categorized in the same manner as those in FIFA.

 While the player has an active sanction, he will be marked in red for the next match.
+Mouse hovering over his name will inform you of the reason his name is marked red.
 He will appear on the list like the other players when the sanction expires or is closed.

-If, for any reason, the player received some additional sanction or was suspended for more matches than just one, the user with appropriate roles and permissions has to search for his disciplinary case and change the value of the existing sanction or add new sanctions.
+If, for any reason, the player receives an additional sanction or is suspended for more matches than just one, the user with the appropriate roles and permissions must search for their disciplinary case and update the existing sanction or add new sanctions.

 JavaScript errors detected